 The last day of The Royal Train Tour saw The Duke and Duchess of Cambridge in Wales.
-Prince William and Catherine yesterday spent time in Edinburgh, Batley and Manchester visiting various organizations and thanking people for their hard work during the pandemic.
-By the time, this tour comes to an end, The royal couple would have travelled 1250 miles.
+Prince William and Catherine yesterday spent time in Edinburgh, Batley, and Manchester visiting various organizations and thanking people for their hard work during the pandemic.
+By the time, this tour comes to an end, The royal couple would have traveled 1250 miles.

 Princess Kate and Prince William talking to some of the local university students at Cardiff Castle about their wellbeing and how they’ve coped during the pandemic #RoyalTrainTour #dukeandduchessofcambridge #princewilliam #katemiddleton pic.twitter.com/KTo86b0fHL